darshansharma/MAPify/README.md

 MAPify is made in Android and the ultimate purpose of this application is to provide more feasibility and save one's time during the process of searching an address on Google Maps.

 ## Prerequistes
 You should have an android phone to run this application.
 If you want to modify/add/delete it then use Android Studio as your IDE.
+Also you must scan the address portion and not the whole text written on that paper or anything.

 ## Download
 Download android app - [MAPify-release.apk](app/release/app-release.apk?raw=true)